Countries With the Most Time Zones (and Why France Beats Everyone)

 If you ignore overseas territories and look only at the main landmass, Russia is the clear winner.
 It spans 11 time zones from UTC+2 in Kaliningrad to UTC+12 in the far east, and 10 of those form a nearly continuous band across northern Eurasia.

-To understand why different lists sometimes disagree on these numbers, we need to look at how time zones are defined and counted.
+To understand why different lists sometimes disagree on the headline numbers, we need to look at how time zones are defined and counted.

 How Time Zones Work (and How We Count Them in This Article)

 Time zones exist because the Earth rotates.
 When the Sun is high in the sky over one place, it is still dark thousands of kilometres away.
-To keep railways, flights and global trade running, countries agreed to define standard times based on UTC offsets (for example UTC−5 or UTC+3), not on every town’s local solar noon.
+To keep railways, flights, and global trade running, countries define standard times based on UTC offsets (differences from Coordinated Universal Time, for example UTC−5 or UTC+3), not on every town’s local solar noon.

-That is why different sources can disagree about a “list of time zones by country”.
+That is why different sources can disagree about a “list of time zones by country.”
 Some lists only count whole-hour offsets.
-Others group together territories on the same legal time.
+Others group territories that share the same legal time.
 And some fold uninhabited Antarctic claims into the total, while others ignore them.
 There is no single worldwide authority that enforces one way of counting, so writers have to explain their method.

 Standard time, legal time and daylight saving time